kanerep/gatsby-starter-netlify-cms/src/pages/index.md

 title: SLC Fitness
 image: /img/slc-fitness-picture-14.jpg
 heading: Classes Info
-subheading: "Book classes below "
+subheading: "Book Classes Below "
 mainpitch:
   title: SLC Fitness
-  description: Classes designed with you at the core.
+  description: Classes designed with YOU at the core.
 I believe everyone should
-    feel comfortable and included at SLC FITNESS, which is why we offer variations within each class to suit your ability.
-Our aim is to not only see our clients achieving results, but to have them wanting to come back again and again.
+    feel comfortable and included at SLC Fitness, which is why I offer variations within each class to suit your ability.
+My aim is to not only see my clients achieving results, but to have them wanting to come back again and again.
   timetableImage: /img/timetable.jpg
 description: "Offering a range of classes including: Barre Fitness, Legs Bums & Tums, Fat Burning Booty Burn, Beginners Adult Dance and Postnatal Mum and Baby